 Why 2026 is the year for Egypt

-2026 is the first full year of the post-Grand Egyptian Museum era for travelers.
-The GEM officially opened to the public on November 1, 2025, and is now the largest archaeological museum in the world dedicated to a single civilization — over 100,000 artifacts including the complete Tutankhamun collection displayed together for the first time since its discovery.
-The museum is genuinely transformative for the Egypt travel experience: where the old Cairo museum was crowded and dimly lit, the GEM is purpose-built with the kind of staging that makes the artifacts feel like the masterworks they are.
+2026 is the first full year of the post-Grand Egyptian Museum era for travellers.
+The GEM held its official ceremony on 1 November 2025 and opened fully to the public on 4 November 2025, and is now the largest archaeological museum in the world dedicated to a single civilisation — over 100,000 artefacts, including the complete Tutankhamun collection of more than 5,000 objects displayed together for the first time since Howard Carter's 1922 discovery.
+The museum is genuinely transformative for the Egypt travel experience: where the old Cairo museum was crowded and dimly lit, the GEM is purpose-built, with staging that makes the artefacts feel like the masterworks they are — the 11-metre Ramses II statue anchoring the atrium, and a 180-metre Tutankhamun gallery designed by Atelier Brückner.

 This matters for trip planning because the GEM has fundamentally changed what an Egypt itinerary should look like.
-The Cairo portion of any luxury trip should now be a minimum of three days rather than the typical two — one for the Pyramids and Giza Plateau, one for the GEM properly (it deserves a full day), and one for the National Museum of Egyptian Civilization in Old Cairo, which holds the Royal Mummies in their dedicated hall.
+The Cairo portion of any luxury trip should now run to a minimum of three days rather than the typical two — one for the Pyramids and Giza Plateau, one for the GEM properly (it deserves at least half a day, and rewards more), and one for the National Museum of Egyptian Civilization and the rest of Cairo, which holds the Royal Mummies in their dedicated hall.
 Old itineraries that allocated a single day to "Cairo museums" are now meaningfully out of date.

 The 2026 Egypt luxury structure